+So we're changing that.
 Navigating through the initial details can be a challenge for every owner.
-We are often asked a lot of the same questions so we developed a list of common questions and answers to provide quick facts and help streamline the process.
-It's a long and rewarding relationship we will have so we want to start by easing your initial concerns about working with our Professional Design Team.
+We are often asked a lot of the same questions so we developed a list of common questions and answers to provide quick facts and help streamline our project intake process.
+It's a long and rewarding relationship we will have and we love what we do.

 1. how Can you start working with Us?

 To being working with us you'll want to complete the Project Inquiry form with a link to your ideabook and a healthy project budget.
 We receive a lot of requests for work every week, so it has become ever more important for future Clients to try and complete as much detail as possible.
 We align with Clients that value an investment in the relationship we are about to embark upon.